fastio/1store/README.md

 # Pedis (Parallel Redis)

+** It's a new start for Pedis which will be constructed based on Scylla.**

 ## What's Pedis?

 Pedis is the NoSQL data store using the SEASTAR framework, compatible with REDIS.
 The name of Pedis is an acronym of **P**arallel r**edis**, which with high throughput and low latency.